matthewmueller/rfcs/text/0001-datamodel-2.md

 - Removed `ID` as a primitive type
 - Merged prisma.yml configuration into the datamodel (WIP)
 - Replaced relation metadata with `Model@field`
-- Introduced `source` block for connectors
+- introduced `source` block for connectors
 - Renamed `embedded` to `embed`
 - Replaced `=` in favor of `default(...)`
 - Added "embedded embeds"